JeffJetton/atari-examples/bbones/bbones3.md

 * It's (usually) a good idea to start your VCS programs by initializing the system and clearing out the TIA and RAM.
 * In addition to the Accumulator, the registers on the 6502-family microprocessors include X, Y, and SP (the stack pointer).
-* "Branching" is the assembly-language equivalent of a conditional ("if") statement (although the logic will typically be "flipped around")
+* "Branching" is the assembly-language equivalent of a conditional ("if") statement.
+It relies on previous operations setting various "flags".

 Next, we'll re-write that zero-page loop to a more efficient form that's more idiomatic to assembly language.